 The composition of our top five customers has changed from year to year, but net system sales to our top five customers in each of fiscal 2007, 2006 and 2005 accounted for 77.8%, 68.9% and 80.0% respectively, of our total net system sales.
 ST Microelectronics and International Rectifier accounted for 43.1% and 13.4%, respectively, of our total revenue in fiscal 2007.
 ST Microelectronics accounted for 54.3% of our total revenue in fiscal 2006.
 Fujitsu, Western Digital, and RF Micro Devices accounted for 38.2%, 12.8% and 10.1% respectively, of our net system sales in fiscal year 2005.
-ST Microelectronics accounted for 83% of total revenue in the quarter ended September 30, 2007.
-Other than these customers, no single customer represented more than 10% of our total revenue in fiscal 2007, 2006 and 2005 or the six months ended September 30, 2007.
+ST Microelectronics and Analog Devices, Inc accounted for 60% and 21%, respectively of total revenue in the three months ended December 31, 2007.
+ST Microelectronics accounted for 71% of total revenue in the nine months ended December 31, 2007.
+Other than these customers, no single customer represented more than 10% of our total revenue in fiscal 2007, 2006 and 2005 or the nine months ended December 31, 2007.
 Although the composition of the group comprising our largest customers may vary from year to year, the loss of a significant customer or any reduction in orders by any significant customer, including reductions due to market, economic or competitive conditions in the semiconductor and related device manufacturing industry, may have a material adverse effect on us.